 Compare the features of our latest sound processors.

-We recommend you talk to your hearing healthcare clinician about the right Cochlear sound processor for your hearing needs and lifestyle.
+We recommend an adult or child talks to a hearing implant specialist about the right Cochlear sound processor for their hearing needs and lifestyle.

 |Nucleus Smart App|

 |The Nucleus Smart App has been developed exclusively for the Nucleus 7 sound processor.
 Available for compatible Apple and Android devices, it is easy to use and offers the convenience of controlling an adult or child's hearing from their smartphone.
 Parents may find the Nucleus Smart App especially useful to manage their child's hearing.|

 |The small Remote Control features a handy display screen for changing simple settings, allowing an adult or child to manage their hearing in a discreet way.|